Vietnam.vn - Nền tảng quảng bá Việt Nam

 The quality and price of rice are moderate, suitable for the tastes and consumption habits and meet the diverse needs of the Filipino people;

-Vietnam's rice supply is stable in both quantity and price, able to meet the Philippines' annual import demand;
+Vietnam's rice supply is stable in both quantity and price, and can meet the Philippines' annual import needs;

 Many rice exporting enterprises have built up prestige and trust with Philippine customers, thus retaining many traditional, long-term customers.